Students "yarn bomb" WT stairwells to add color, line, and texture to the spaces

 WT's Middle School Advisory Program provides a support network and community for students.
-Students remain with their advisor for each of their Middle School years.
+Students at our Pittsburgh private school remain with their advisor for each of their Middle School years.
 These groups, a mix of sixth, seventh, and eighth grade students:

 - Establish a secure environment in which each student can develop a one-on-one relationship with an adult.

 - Provide students with the tools needed to make responsible decisions and become responsible citizens within the WT community and the community at large.

 - Use a meeting structure that enables all students in the advisory group to be active participants in all activities.

 - Provide students with the opportunity to learn from each other based on experience in the Middle School.